saraasadi78/OS-project-multi-threading-vs-single-threading/README.md

-This git presents three programs for searching words in text file. for increasing speed of searching it uses four threads. for preventing race condition it uses mutex lock an semaphore in program and for comparing the speed it also wrote equal in one thtrad.
+This git presents three programs for searching words in text file. for increasing speed of searching it uses four threads. for preventing race condition it uses mutex lock an semaphore in program and for comparing the speed of multithreadig it also written with one thtrad.